-5. Shelter Institute

 Shelter Institute is an energy conscious company that was started by Pat and Patsy Hennin in 1974 when they wanted to share how home building can be achievable for the layperson.

-The company is ten staff strong and offers design and construction courses as well as timber frame kits.
+The company has ten members of staff and offers design and construction courses as well as timber frame kits.

-It is based in Woolwich, Maine and they deliver their timber frame kits countrywide and have travelled to raise frames in the eastern states as far as Virginia.
+Based in Woolwich, Maine they deliver their timber frame kits countrywide and have travelled to raise frames in the eastern states as far as Virginia.

-**ii:**